Editor's Note: This post was originally published in 2016 and has been updated.

 Sinek says, “Any person or organization can explain what they do; some can explain how they are different or better; but very few can clearly articulate why.
 WHY is not about money or profit – those are results.
 WHY is the thing that inspires us and inspires those around us.”

-Bonus book for you to read: Getting Prospects to Raise Their Hands
+BONUS BOOK: Getting Prospects to Raise Their Hands

 What books are you reading this summer?
 Leave us a comment and tell us!